fword-dev/f-word.dev/src/episodes/3/index.md

 **Vadim Makeev:** So basically, you want to align right the line that’s wrapped?

-**Bruce Lawson:** Well not necessarily a line right.
-I want some ability to put something there because another typographical convention is to indent it slightly from the left, so I want the ability… And the browser knows where the first line is because if you paragraph, colon, colon, first line and set it red and then amend the width of the browser window, the amount of lineage that is colored red, changes.
+**Bruce Lawson:** Well not necessarily align right.
+I want some ability to put something there because another typographical convention is to indent it slightly from the left, so I want the ability… And the browser knows where the first line is because if you do in paragraph, colon, colon, first line and set it red and then amend the width of the browser window, the amount of lineage that is colored red, changes.

-**Bruce Lawson:** So the browser knows but I don’t get the opportunity to say, if you have broken the line, please either put this content before it or align it right or indent left by one em.
+**Bruce Lawson:** So the browser knows but I don’t get the opportunity to say, if you have broken the line, please either put this content before it or align it right or indent it left by one em.
 And it doesn’t matter because where the author put a line break, is actually part of the semantic of poetry.

 **Vadim Makeev:** Yeah.
 I’m trying to figure out the way to solve it via CSS.
 So I’m not sure if, for the first line, so the element, text alignment and support it but I would go, P text align right and P first line text to line left, so everything would be aligned right, apart from the first line, that would be aligned left, for example.
 But I don’t think that alignment works in such suite of elements.